MastodonC/witan.ui/README.md

 and open your browser at [localhost:3449](http://localhost:3449/).
 The environmental variable `WITAN_API_URL` is used to specify a location for [the API](https://github.com/MastodonC/witan.app).
-This will compile and send all changes to the browser without the need to reload.
+This will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is: